You are physically there.

 So everything blends together.

-…but still feel like you haven’t switched off.
+Which is why you can finish work, but still feel like you have not switched off.

-But because your day has no defined structure to support it.
+Because your day has no structure to support the life you are trying to build.

 But by installing a small number of simple, repeatable systems.

-One of the first changes I made was a clear end to my workday.
+One of the first changes I made was creating a clear end to my workday.

-But a defined shutdown system that tells my brain:
+Instead, I built a shutdown system that told my brain:

 That one change alone: